ortus-docs/coldbox-docs/README.md

 Welcome to the ColdBox Platform documentation book.
 This book contains the latest documentation about ColdBox as **version: 4.0.0**

+# Versioning
+ColdBox is maintained under the Semantic Versioning guidelines as much as possible.

+Releases will be numbered with the following format:

+<major>.<minor>.<patch>

+And constructed with the following guidelines:

+* Breaking backward compatibility bumps the major (and resets the minor and patch)
+* New additions without breaking backward compatibility bumps the minor (and resets the patch)
+* Bug fixes and misc changes bumps the patch
+*
 # License
 The ColdBox Platform is licensed under the [Apache 2](http://www.apache.org/licenses/LICENSE-2.0.html) License.